 Doctor of Philosophy (PhD) in Curriculum Studies

 The PhD in Curriculum Studies is a flexible, research-oriented doctoral program designed for students interested in the organization of learning within educational settings.
-If you are admitted, you will take one first-year doctoral seminar and one second-year doctoral seminar.
+If you are admitted, you will take two doctoral seminar courses, EDCP 601 and EDCP 602.
 In addition to these six credits, you will need two research methodology and two specialization courses (18 credits total).
 You will select your courses in consultation with a faculty supervisor or program advisory committee, based on your prior academic work and research interests.
 Students in the PhD program typically devote two years to coursework, and two to three years to developing and carrying out a research project designed to make an original contribution to knowledge in the area of specialization.
 The university allows doctoral students up to six years to complete program requirements.
 Please browse our admission page for more information and applications to the Department.

 The EDCP 601 and 602 doctoral seminars are core academic experiences for students and foster a collaborative environment for learning and research.
 All students are required to successfully complete both EDCP 601 and EDCP 602.
 EDCP 601 examines the emergence of contemporary conceptions of curriculum and pedagogy, looking across various historical and theoretical influences.
 Emphasis is placed on analysis of varied conceptual and political perspectives, explicit and tacit rationales for formal education, and consequent principles that infuse conceptions and enactments of curriculum and pedagogy.
 EDCP 602 unpacks the epistemological and ontological positions of various paradigms used in contemporary studies of curriculum and pedagogy.
 These include hermeneutic, critical, feminist, and post-structuralist thought.
 The course examines how scholars of curriculum and pedagogy interpret educational events, focusing on how methods and claims are informed by notions of truth, reality, and subjectivity.